mattlong/hermes/README.md

 ## Usage

 The "Hello World" usage of Hermes looks like this.
-Put the following in `chatserver.py` and run it:
+Put the following in `chatserver.py`, update the user info and chatroom connection info, and run it:

     from hermes import run_server